top of page

 Ultimately, our goal is to allocate 100% of all donations for Bluebird Awards and, eventually, university and trade school scholarships.
 To reach a 100% goal, we seek corporate sponsors, profits from our online shopping, events and more to pay operating expenses.
 Initially, staffing will be a heavily oriented volunteer effort.

-Bluebird Awards focus intends to avert or alleviate mental health issues of Covid-19 orphans under age 18.
+Bluebird Awards focus intends to avert or alleviate mental health issues of Covid-19 orphans through preventive and treatment approaches.
 Serving the needs of children as they pass through formative years is a critical part of who those children become.
 Those most affected long term by Covid-19 pandemic deaths are likely to be the youngest children.

 CDC Long Covid